zisenwang/COMP90024/crawler/readme.md

-Make sure you have a correct config.json file under the same directory, where you have to specify your tokens and keys and information about the city, for more details, please refer to the config.json in this folder.<br>
+Make sure you have a correct config.json file under the same directory, where you have to specify your tokens and keys and information about the city, for more details, please refer to the config.json in this folder.
+And if you are just testing the harvester locally, you might have to change the IP address and user information of CouchDB in the main function to fit your own CouchDB.<br>
 For search recent tweets
 ```
 ./tweepy_search_run.sh